Waterfall and wildflower hikes

 El Dorado County is home to the South Fork of the American River, the West Coast’s most popular whitewater spot, offering a variety of intermediate (Class III) adventures a stone’s throw from where the Gold Rush began.
 Spring rafting trips, which range in distance and ability, are an excellent opportunity to get on the river and save since there are plenty of early-season rafting specials available through the end of May.

 Spring skiing and riding

 Some would argue that spring is the best time to enjoy skiing and snowboarding at Lake Tahoe.
 California sunshine, longer days, and mild weather make for terrific snow conditions and the perfect opportunity to perfect your goggle tan.
-Throw in a slew of spring events (like Spring Loaded in South Lake Tahoe, Boarding for Breast Cancer at Sierra-at-Tahoe, and the Freeride World Qualifier at Kirkwood), and suddenly it becomes a party!
+Throw in a slew of spring events and suddenly it becomes a party!
 And with the Tahoe ski resorts remaining open through April, you’ve got ample time to get in your turns… and fun.